 Step #1: Pick the right prize and create your giveaway.

 Repeat after me: no amount of promotion will overcome a crappy prize.

 If you want awesome results, you need to give away an awesome prize.
 To be that, it needs to have 3 characteristics:

 - Highly Desirable: It needs to be something your target audience would LOVE to get their hands on.
 My audience was people who wanted to build an email list, and Leadpages was one of the best tools for doing that at the time.

-- Shocking: It needs to sound almost too good to be true.
+- Shocking: It needs to sound almost too good to be true (unlike the all-to-common iPad giveaways).
 I didn’t say “Win a $2,000 Leadpages Subscription.”
 I said, “Win a One-Decade Subscription to Leadpages.”
 When you settle on a great prize, make sure you give it a great hook.